Ready to say goodbye to debt for good? Learn More

 The Attestation Form: Income and Expense Information

-Income information: This includes your household gross income, unemployment benefit payments, and Social Security payments.
+• Income information, such as your household gross income, unemployment benefit payments, and Social Security payments

-Expense information: This includes your basic living expenses, uninsured medical costs, payroll deductions, housing costs, transportation costs, and other necessary expenses such as child care
+• Expense information, such as your basic living expenses, uninsured medical costs, payroll deductions, housing costs, transportation costs, and other necessary expenses, such as child care

 The Attestation Form: Information on Your Present Ability To Pay Your Student Loan Debt

-If you have some income remaining, the AUSA will look at your loan payment to determine if you qualify for a partial discharge.
+💡 If you have some income remaining, you may still be able to have some of your debt discharged.
+The AUSA will look at your loan payment to determine if you qualify for a partial discharge.

 The Attestation Form: Information on Your Future Inability To Pay Your Student Loan Debt